Cboe blasts 'draconian' plan to test banning stock exchange rebates

 “I find it unacceptable that the SEC is going to say we can’t enter into that relationship to support stocks,” said Concannon.

-Some of the exchange-traded funds listed by Cboe, which is the No. 2 U.S. stock exchange operator, behind Intercontinental Exchange Inc’s (ICE.N) NYSE unit, need market maker support in order to maintain a tight spread, he said.
+Some of the exchange-traded funds listed by Cboe, which is the No. 2 U.S. stock exchange operator, behind Intercontinental Exchange Inc’s NYSE unit, need market maker support in order to maintain a tight spread, he said.

 Without rebates to compensate the market makers, the spreads will widen out and investors will have to pay more to buy stocks, he added.